VOLTTRON/volttron-developer/AGENT_DEVELOPMENT.md

     )
     ```

- 4. Create a directory for your agent code to go into
+ 4. Create a directory for your agent code to go into and cd into that directory
     ```bash
     $> mkdir mylistener
+    $> cd mylistener
     ```

  5. Create an agent.py module within the mylistener directory with the following code.